 There are exceptions to every rule, and certainly your style should not be stifled, but it’s something to consider.

-Ryan Sullivan has been a trial lawyer for almost 14 years, practicing exclusively indigent criminal defense.
-Ryan is also a speaker, writer and trainer.
-She believes a sense of humor and the ability to frame events positively, combined with solid professional skills, leads directly to career and business success.
+Ryan Catherine Sullivan has been a trial lawyer for more than a 16 years, practicing exclusively indigent criminal defense.
+Currently, she is a Justice of the Peace in Washoe County, NV.
+She believes that a sense of humor and the ability to frame events positively, combined with solid professional skills, leads directly to career and business success.
 Her experience working and training others in challenging careers has given her the skills to manage the toughest customers, speak and present persuasively, and shine under stressful circumstances.
-Ryan and her husband have three children, three dogs and a home suspended in a perpetual state of DIY remodeling.

 Get really good ideas every day: Subscribe to the Daily Dispatch and Weekly Wrap (it’s free).
 Follow us on Twitter @attnyatwork.;